Discover where you should go for your perfect African safari

 Africa’s Last Great Wilderness

-Botswana has evolved as a safari destination free from fences and farmlands, which has resulted in a vast wildlife haven with high concentrations of big game, from prowling lions to herds of buffalo.
+Botswana has evolved as a safari destination free from fences and farmlands, resulting in a vast wildlife haven with high concentrations of big game, from prowling lions to herds of buffalo.
 The country’s natural landscapes are awe-inspiring too, from baobabs on the salt pans to stunning desert sands.

 Learn about the bush from those who know it best, the San of the Kalahari, who have used the environment for thousands of years and run bushwalks for visitors.
-This safari destination is also known for wilderness camping (spend a night or two out of the lodge and sleep under the stars for a real treat), as well as flexibility for accessible and wheelchair-friendly safaris.
+This safari destination is also known for wilderness camping (spend a night or two out of the lodge and sleep under the stars for a real treat), and flexibility for accessible and wheelchair-friendly safaris.

 Botswana’s Best National Parks & Game Reserves